Which place is cheaper, Cesky Krumlov or Bucharest?

 The spring attracts plenty of travelers to both Bucharest and Cesky Krumlov.
 The activities around the city are the main draw to Bucharest this time of year.

 In April, Bucharest is generally a little warmer than Cesky Krumlov.
-Temperatures in Bucharest average around 12°C (54°F), and Cesky Krumlov stays around 11°C (51°F).
+Daily temperatures in Bucharest average around 12°C (54°F), and Cesky Krumlov fluctuates around 11°C (51°F).

 Bucharest usually receives more sunshine than Cesky Krumlov during spring.
-At this time of the year, Bucharest gets 185 hours of sunny skies, while Cesky Krumlov receives 155 hours of full sun.
+Bucharest gets 185 hours of sunny skies, while Cesky Krumlov receives 155 hours of full sun in the spring.

 In April, Bucharest usually receives less rain than Cesky Krumlov.
-At this time of the year, Bucharest gets 46 mm (1.8 in) of rain, while Cesky Krumlov receives 55 mm (2.2 in) of rain.
+Bucharest gets 46 mm (1.8 in) of rain, while Cesky Krumlov receives 55 mm (2.2 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|